Also called: Giant Lymph Node Hyperplasia; Lymphoid Hamartoma; Angiofollicular Lymph Node Hyperplasia

 Unicentric Castleman Disease has an excellent prognosis.
 It usually does not progress to lymphoma, and surgically removing the tumor cures 90–95% of cases.

-The Myeloma Center participates with the Castleman Disease Collaborative Network to accelerate research and explore the causes of Multicentric Castleman Disease.
-The network includes a community of more than 200 researchers worldwide.
+The Myeloma Center participates with the Castleman Disease Collaborative Network to accelerate research and explore the causes of both unicentric and multicentric Castleman disease.
+The network includes a community of more than 800 physicians and researchers worldwide.
 Maximizing patient volume for historical studies is crucial for improving diagnostic criteria and patient care.

 The Myeloma Center is the leading research and treatment center in the world for Castleman Disease.
 Clinical trials at the Myeloma Center offer an excellent opportunity for state-of-the art treatments that might otherwise not be available.